 Available six-speed manual or continuously variable automatic transmission

-Safety An electronic stability system is a new standard feature for 2010.
+Safety An electronic stability system is a standard feature.
+Other safety equipment includes:

 Side curtain airbags